Hyperpolymath/palimpsest-license/metadata/metadata.readme.md

-Explanation of the metadata block.
+JSON-LD metadata block for search engines and AGI.